javiorfo/cask-strength/README.md

-# casks
+# casks-strength
-Go database/sql adapter with type safety and generics
+*Go database/sql adapter with type safety and generics*